wasmCloud/runtime-operator/README.md

 then use it as imagePullSecret.

-## What CRDs does the Operator create?

-The operator creates the following resources under `cosmonic.io` group:

-- `Cluster`: Represents a wasmCloud Cluster Control Plane
-- `HostGroup`: Represents a set of wasmcloud hosts belonging to a `Cluster`
-- `Component`: A single Component, including configs, links, and secrets
-- `Application`: A set of Components, guaranteed to be scheduled on the same wasmCloud host

 ## What permissions does the Operator need on Kubernetes Core Resources?

 Full RBAC definition [can be found here](./config/rbac/role.yaml)